verida/tech-capabilities-demo/src/docs/store-data/content.md

 In this tutorial, you will use the tech capabilities demo and Verida Vault to store data with schema.
 Follow this tutorial to:
 &nbsp;

-> - Learn how the demo works
+* Learn how the demo works
-> - Create and store data with schema
+* Create and store data with schema

+&nbsp;
+Verida can use JSON Schemas to define structured storage.
+By using this multiple applications are able to understand data shared between them.
+The schema will automatically enforce validation and required fields defined in the schema.

 &nbsp;